StackwiseBusiness tool advisor

 Hostinger wins when

-Lower intro and renewal pricing
+Lower introductory and renewal pricing

-Faster page load times in benchmarks
+Faster page load times in independent benchmarks

-Better control panel (hPanel)
+Better control panel (hPanel vs cPanel)

 AI website builder included